 What Is Vapor Smoothing PETG?

 Vapor smoothing PETG refers to the post-processing technique used to improve the surface irregularity of 3D-printed parts made from polyethylene terephthalate glycol (PETG) filament or powder.
 These parts are usually made using FDM, FFF, and the various methods of PBF (powder bed fusion, sometimes SLM (selective laser melting)).
-These processes have a tendency for the build resolution to result in visible Z-axis steps that mar the surface.
+These processes tend to build resolution, resulting in visible Z-axis steps that mar the surface.

 Vapor smoothing is a method most commonly used with ABS (acrylonitrile butadiene styrene) prints, but it is increasingly applied to PETG.
 However, it's important to note that vapor smoothing PETG may not yield the same results as ABS.
 It might not also be as effective in achieving a glossy finish due to the differences in material properties.
-PETG is more resistant to commonly used solvents, so the effect is reduced in comparison with its application to ABS.
+PETG is more resistant to commonly used solvents, so the effect is reduced compared to its application to ABS.

 What Is Vapor Smoothing PETG Also Known As?